Walter Zenga: Style of management

 As a manager, Zenga usually uses a four–man back-line with his teams, while he has used several different tactical systems and formations in midfield and attack throughout his career.

 Personal life

 Zenga has been married three times; he has five children.

 Marriages and relationships

-In 1982, young professional goalkeeper Zenga, playing on loan in San Benedetto del Tronto with Serie B side U.S. Sambenedettese, married the local model and 1980 Miss Marche Elvira Carfagna, having first met her at Palazzina Azzurra on the town's waterfront.
-As Zenga re-joined Inter, the couple moved to Milan and, in November 1986, had a child, son Jacopo.
-During his marriage to Carfagna, Zenga had an extramarital affair with television presenter Marina Perzy.
-By late 1987, he became romantically involved with television personality Roberta Termali, whom he had been co-hosting a weekly Friday evening program, Forza Italia, with since September 1987 on Odeon TV.
+In 1982, young professional footballer Zenga—residing in San Benedetto del Tronto while playing on loan with Serie B side U.S. Sambenedettese—married the local model and 1980 Miss Marche Elvira Carfagna, having first met her at Palazzina Azzurra on the town's waterfront.
+As Zenga re-joined Inter, the couple moved to Milan.
+In parallel with his marriage to Carfagna, throughout 1985, Zenga maintained an extramarital affair with television presenter Marina Perzy.
+In February 1985, already subject of media rumours, the ongoing affair generated public interest that culminated during an international break when Inter goalkeeper Zenga could not be reached to accept a national team call-up for a friendly match as part of Italy's FIFA World Cup preparation.
+Following Italian Football Federation officials' failure to get a hold of the young goalkeeper through his wife who didn't know where he was, it was discovered that Zenga was on a romantic weekend getaway with his mistress Perzy.
+The event reportedly even prompted Inter president and owner Ernesto Pellegrini to privately intervene with both Zenga and Perzy.
+In November 1986, his affair with Perzy behind him, Zenga had a child, son Jacopo, with his wife Carfagna.
+By late 1987, he became romantically involved with another television personality, 23-year-old Roberta Termali, whom he had been co-hosting a weekly Friday evening program, Forza Italia, with since September 1987 on Odeon TV.
 The relationship led to Zenga leaving his family and moving in with Termali in January 1988.
+Decades later, during a February 2021 appearance on Barbara D'Urso's Canale 5 talk-variety show, Carfagna publicly accused Termali of "stealing her husband" and "pretending to be her friend in order to get to [Zenga]".